cilium/cilium/Documentation/operations/troubleshooting_clustermesh.rst

       The name will *NOT* be resolvable via DNS outside of the cilium pod.
 The name is mapped to an IP using ``hostAliases``.
-Run ``kubectl -n kube-system get ds cilium -o yaml`` and grep for the FQDN to retrieve the IP that is configured.
+Run ``kubectl -n kube-system get daemonset cilium -o yaml`` when KVStoreMesh is disabled, or run ``kubectl -n kube-system get deployment clustermesh-apiserver -o yaml`` when KVStoreMesh is enabled, grep for the FQDN to retrieve the IP that is configured.
 Then use ``curl`` to validate that the port is reachable.

     * A firewall between the local cluster and the remote cluster may drop the